Success: Various Conditions

 L. is a 46 year old woman who was first seen at the

-Schachter Center in April of 2013.
+Schachter Center in April.
 On her first office visit she met with

 Physician's Assistant, Sally Minniefield, for an in-depth evaluation.
 She